tucats/ego/LANGUAGE.md

     }

-In this case, the caller of the goroutine includes a count of the number of messages to send, and that function sends that many mesages.
-The main program uses the `range` operation on the channel, which means "_as many as you recieve_" where each message is stored in `msg`.
+In this case, the caller of the goroutine includes a count of the number of messages to send, and that function sends that many messages.
+The main program uses the `range` operation on the channel, which means "_as many as you receive_" where each message is stored in `msg`.
 The loop will terminate when the goroutine stops executing.
 The goroutine can also explicitly tell the main program that it is done by using the `close()` function on the channel.
 When this happens, the range loop exits.
 Note that both the main program and the goroutine will continue executing to the end even after the channel is closed.

 &nbsp;
 &nbsp;

 # Packages <a name="packages"></a>

 Packages are a mechanism for grouping related functions together.
 These functions are accessed using _dot notation_ to reference the package name and then locate the function within that package to call.

 Packages may be available to your program automatically if the `ego.compiler.auto-import` preference is set to true.
 If not, you must import each package before you can use it.
-Additionally, packages can be created by the user to extend the runtiem support for _Ego_; this is covered later.
+Additionally, packages can be created by the user to extend the runtime support for _Ego_; this is covered later.

 ## import <a name="import"></a>

 Use the `import` statement to include other files in the compilation of this program.
 The `import` statement cannot appear within any other block or function definition.
 Logically, the statement stops the